AdnanHafeez/myProsperity/README_SUPPLEMENTAL.md

 + Initialization of t2crypto and data persistence.
 + Loads the UI
 + Listens for cordova device events
++ Routing

 # Storage
-The following information is with respect to the dev branch and assumes you are familiar with redux and redux-persist.
+The following information is with respect to the current myProsperity.git dev branch and assumes you are familiar with redux and redux-persist.

 Because of the nature of how redux and redux-persist work it was difficult in incorporate t2crypto with this project.
 This is because redux "expects" all of the data stored by redux-persist to be loaded when the app is loaded/restarted.
-The problem is we don't want the encrypted data to be decrypted on app load but rather after the user has entered the their pin.
+The problem is we don't want the encrypted data to be decrypted on app load but rather only after the user has entered the their pin.
 The solution was to create two "databases" corresponding to two different state trees:
-+ One to handle authentication (pin setup, security questions, etc) which is not encrypted
++ One data store is to handle authentication (pin setup, security questions, etc) which is not encrypted
-+ The other "database" is for containing all the data we want encrypted.
++ The other data store is for containing all the data we want encrypted.
 How it works is the 2nd Encrypted database is not loaded until the user has authenticate themselves.

 While this approach makes sense it violates a best practice of redux which states that there should only be one state tree per app.
 Consequently the app is less organized and more costly to maintain.
-That is why the feature-unified-cryptostore branch was created.
+That is why the new repo (see above) was created.
+The new repo features a single store.